nibmangit/FUTURE_FS_01/README.md

 npm install

-And install other dependency inside the packege.json file
+And install other dependencies inside the packege.json file

 Start the development server: